 By this time, your ribs should be so tender you will need to allow them to sit before handling them.

 If you eat Paleo or no sugar, stop here!
 Your ribs are finished and will have a wonderful flavor and tenderness.
-You could finish your ribs on the grill to give more flavor and a crispy texture, but it’s not required.
+You could finish your ribs on the grill or slide them on a tray under the broiler for a few minutes (watch carefully) to give more flavor and a crispy texture, but it’s not required.

 If you want to add barbecue sauce, keep going.